auroq/Immutable/README.md

 - Add a new item to the list
 - Remove an item from the list
-- Change the status of a todo list item
+- Perform actions on a task to change its status
+  - Actions
+    - start work
+    - stop work
+    - complete task
+  - Statuses
     - Incomplete
     - Progressing
     - Complete

 All the relevant data structures (including the list of items) should be _immutable_.
 All operations should be without side effects.